donut-party/donut-docs-site/content/docs/system/_index.md

 architecture to code.
 When we're dealing with an application at the architecture level, we speak in terms of services, modules, components, and other black-box abstractions, as well as the relationships among them.
-There's no obvious or consistent way to implement capture these constructs within the context of the whole architecture.
+There's no obvious or consistent way to implement these constructs within the context of the whole architecture.
 Yes, there are multimethods and protocols, and these are powerful tools for abstracting interfaces, but capturing the relationships among components is outside their purview.

 And it's totally possible to write applications without first-class